For more of this presentation, see also:

 The Games Preserve

 Masses.
 Like the approximately 250,000 people who attended the last day of the Bicentennial celebrations in Philadelphia.
-Like the millions of people I reached as co-director of the New Games Foundation, designer of the New Games Training, an alternative to competitive sports that now is taught at almost every elementary school in the world.
+Like the millions of people I eventually reached after 1975, when I was invited to be co-director of the New Games Foundation, to consult on the design of the New Games Training, and help create an alternative to competitive sports that now is taught at almost every elementary school in the world.

 Games and Playing Well